Sam5440/Genshin_Impact_Teleport/README.md

 >Press "Ctrl+F" and do your search.
 >
->Tips:search the text without "-" to improve accurancy.
+>Tips: search the text without "-" to improve accuracy.
 >
->For example,search "sweet" or "flower" instead of "sweet-flower"
+>For example, search "sweet" or "flower" instead of "sweet-flower."
 >
->it cannot search for the name of the folder
+>It cannot search for the name of the folder

 **method 2:**

 > Open the folder directly to view it.
-It's categorised for easier searching
+It's categorized for easier searching.
 # ManualCollectPoint

 ## Special Items